folakemi10/flashCard/README.md

 - [x] User can create muliple cards and browse through all created cards
 ## Optional
 - [x] User can delete a card and no longer see it in their deck anymore

+## Lab 4
+- [x]  User sees a transition animation when going from the main screen to the add card screen.
+- [x]  User sees a reveal animation when the flashcard is tapped and the answer is shown
+- [x]  User sees flashcards animating in / out when the 'next' button is tapped